AdaptableTools/example-adaptable-angular-aggrid/README.md

 > Note: This requires the use of the [Charts Plugin](https://docs.adaptabletools.com/docs/plugins/chart/chart-plugin)

 ### Action Column
-An [Action Column](https://docs.adaptabletools.com/docs/adaptable-modules/action-column-module) called 'Action' has been provided.
-It uses 3 functions provided:
+An [Action Column](https://docs.adaptabletools.com/docs/adaptable-options/user-interface-options#action-columns) called 'Action' has been provided with these rules:
-- A render predicate so that it does not display if Status is 'Completed'
+- It does not display if Status is 'Completed'
-- A render function so the button displays differently whether Status is 'Pending' or 'Rejected'
+- The button displays differently whether Status is 'Pending' or 'Rejected'
-- A clicked funciton which will change the Status of the Trade (based on current Status)
+- When clicked it changes the Status of the Trade (based on current Status)

 ### Shortcut